-Rev. Billy Graham Dead At 99: Donald Trump, Jesse Jackson And More React To The Death Of The Famed Evangelist
+Rev. Billy Graham Dead At 99: Donald Trump, Barack Obama And More React To The Death Of The Famed Evangelist

 Billy Graham was one of the most well-known Christian evangelists of all time and was widely regarded as the most influential preacher of the 20th century.
 In addition to hosting major rallies throughout his lifetime, Graham’s sermons were broadcast on radio and television for much of the 20th century.
 Billy Graham also spread his message through the multiple media and publishing outlets that he ran.
 According to the Billy Graham’s official website, he was the spiritual advisor to every president from Harry Truman to Barack Obama.

 It’s no surprise that political figures were among the first to post reaction to the death of Billy Graham.
 Donald Trump took to Twitter to remember Graham as “a very special man.”
+Barack Obama wrote that Graham “gave hope and guidance to generations of Americans.”

 In addition, the Rev. Jesse Jackson wrote, “Blessed with length of years and service, Rev. Graham helped a lot of people against a backdrop of Southern culture.
 He’s on the plus side of history.
 May his soul Rest In Peace.”